nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Update a contact**
+#### Use case: UC08 View a specific contact

 **MSS**

-1. User requests to update a contact
+1. User requests to view a contact
-2. ComputingConnection shows the current details of the contact with editable fields
+2. ComputingConnection shows the contact's details in the app, with details like remarks and interactions.
-3. User edits the fields
-4. ComputingConnection updates the contact accordingly

     Use case ends.

 **Extensions**

-* 2a.
-The user cancels the update.
-    * 2a1.
-ComputingConnection exits the update page.

-      Use case ends.

-* 3a.
-The user leaves a required field empty.

-    * 3a1.
-ComputingConnection shows an error message to prompt user to edit that field.

-      Use case ends.

-**Use case: Append to a contact**

-**MSS**

-1. User requests to append data fields to a contact
-2. ComputingConnection appends the data field to the specific contact and displays the new details of the contact.
-Use case ends.

-**Extensions**
 * 1a.
-ComputingConnection detects an error in the entered data.
+The input index is invalid.
     * 1a1.
-ComputingConnection shows an error message to prompt user of the correct format.
-    * 1a2.
-User enters valid data fields
-    Steps 1a1-1a2 are repeated until the data entered is correct.
-    Use case resumes from step 4.

-**Use case: Search for a specific contact**

-**MSS**

-1. User searches a contact by name
-2. ComputingConnection shows the contact with the searched name

-   Use case ends.

-**Extensions**

-* 2a.
-Searched contact is invalid.

-   * 2a1.
 ComputingConnection shows an error message.

   Use case ends.

-**Use case: Add an organisation**
+#### Use case: UC09 Add an organisation

 **MSS**